Museum exhibit representing annual training plan

 What is an annual employee training plan?

-To achieve long-term success for employees and your organization, including employee development plans in your annual training plan process is crucial.
+To achieve long-term success for employees and your organization, considering employee development plans in your annual training plan process is crucial.
 These plans concentrate on individual career growth and are essential for the maximum impact of your learning strategy and the overall success of your annual training plans.

 Before we move on to what you need in your training plan, let’s quickly address a must for any modern and effective training strategy: a training needs analysis.

-First, a training needs analysis
+Start with a training needs analysis

 To design an effective training plan, you'll need to identify the intended employee training objectives your plan will achieve.
+In other words, training resources do your teams need?

 To help get you started, here are some free resources to help you plan a training needs analysis: